-Regardless of your age, maintaining a good oral hygiene routine is critical in sustaining the health of your teeth for a lifetime.
+Tooth wear can affect any individual, regardless of age.
+So, maintaining a good oral hygiene routine is critical in sustaining the health of your teeth for a lifetime.

 Carson & Carson, DDS.
 Best Dentists in Ventura County

-Interested in teeth whitening or a preventative dental service that could slow down the wear of your teeth & add years to their lifespan?
+Interested in teeth whitening or a preventative dental service that could slow down natural tooth wear & add years to the lifespan of your chompers?
 Call or make an appointment today to discuss possible options and treatments with the dental office providing excellent service to Oxnard for over 45 years: Carson & Carson, DDS.
 1-805-983-0717